3inar/degenerate_auc/README.md

 something I've added to the model to Prove That I'm Right.
 Basically push E(X | y=1) in the positive direction by x_i <- x_i + (1-d)sigma.
 At d=1, the paradox above is in full effect; at d=0 the effects in both strata point in the same direction by a comfortable margin.
 The y-axis is simply the fraction of simulations where AUC < .5.
+The experiment behind this figure is in `src/paradox_simulation.R`.
 ![if you're having stratum problems I feel bad for you son](figures/paradoxality.png)